Everest Base Camp Trek By Road Trip - 15 Days Itinerary and Cost

 Benefits

-• Sleeping bags, down jackets, and duffle bags (one for every two trekkers); if you do not have your own, please inform us either at your online briefing or after the arrival briefing in Kathmandu before your trek so we can provide you with one for your use during the trek.
+• Sleeping bags and down jackets: if you do not have your own, please inform us either at your online briefing or after the arrival briefing in Kathmandu before your trek so we can provide you with one for your use during the trek.

 • Free Excess luggage storage at The Everest Holiday store for the duration of the trek.

-• We will arrange a SIM Card for every individual trekker upon arrival in Kathmandu.
+• We will arrange a SIM Card for every individual trekker upon arrival in Kathmandu and teach them how to get budget internet packages and top up their services.

 Cost Excludes